kerns/commander-v/README.md

 As he readied himself to leave, he turned to The Commander and offered this solemn promise: to one day pay tribute to his new friend and chief mentor.
 And to do whatever he could to make a world that would know and forever remember his name.

 Today much of the world not only _knows_ The Commander's name – much of the world touches it, _literally_, **every day**.
 All of this is thanks to that boy who became a man, a man _we_ remember as **STEVE JOBS**.
 His tribute?
 No less than the most indispensable and widely used combination of keyboard keys ever conceived of, and featured on every Mac since 1984: **Command + V**

-*Think about it.*✌️
+✌️**Think about it.**